lilblupig/curls/README.md

 This page mirrors the Science page in layout to provide a secure, intuitive experience for the user.
 Sections are once again defined in short digestible chunks and supported by visual aids.
 The page again, ends with a link to the next page in the sequence.

 #### Actions
 As with the Science and Types pages, design remains focussed on provision of information in small defined sections.
-Icons are used to provide graphic relief from large bodies of text and introduce splashes of colour.
+Icons and Bootstrap accordion components are used to provide graphic relief from large bodies of text and introduce splashes of colour.
 These are used in place of the diagrams shown in previous sections which do not apply here and helps to keep the consistency of design by maintaining the presence of small images amongst the body.
+Embedded video provides further relief from a particularly text-heavy page.
 A link encourages the user to the next page just before the footer.

 #### More Info
 Still following the design of the previous pages, clear and defined information sections are provided, here also relieved by the use of icons to break up the text content.
+A link to the Contact Us page encourages the user to engage further.

-This is where the content of the website ends, so no progression links are provided.
-However, in line with the purpose of the owner to grow the community, links to external resources which provide further, more specific information are provided here with descriptions of what can be found at each.
+This is where the content of the website ends.
+In line with the purpose of the owner to grow the community, links to external resources which provide further, more specific information are provided here with descriptions of what can be found at each.

 #### Contact
 A large image is shown at the top of the page to provide continuity with the rest of the website.
 A contact form is provided to encourage users to engage with the community, which will help with retention rates.